eclipse-iceoryx/iceoryx/doc/error-handling.md

 The (complete) intended behavior of the error handler requires some further clarification, especially in the case of FATAL errors.
 In the case of non-FATAL errors the code invoking the error handler must be able to continue after the error handler returns.

 ## Error Handling vs. Logging
-Does it make sense to have LogErr without and error handler call?
+Does it make sense to have LogErr without an error handler call?
 If an error occurs it should probably be enforced that the handler is called and not just lead to a log entry.
 One reason for this is that currently it is not possible to provide an additional error message to the error handler.

 ## Additional Error Information